Skip to main content

 • Internal forces in rigid bodies should be modeled as a fixed support.

-• If you need info which you don’t have, select a variable to act as its name.
+• If you need info that you don’t have, select a variable to act as its name.

 Exclude the wall.